Regulations for The Postgraduate Certificate in Nursing - PGCertNurs

 View full course details

-Course code: 168709 Contemporary Clinical Teaching 30 credits
+Course code: 168709 Contemporary Approaches to Clinical Teaching and Learning 30 credits

-An examination of a range of theoretical perspectives and sociopolitical factors underlying approaches to clinical teaching and learning.
-Alternative approaches to the design and delivery of practice-based education are explored.
+An examination of a range of theoretical perspectives and sociomaterial and sociocultural aspects influencing clinical teaching and learning.
+Sociomaterial and sociocultural perspectives recognise that learning is influenced by the context, by human and non-human aspects, and by the variety of interactions occurring in the learning space.
+Alternative approaches to the design, delivery, and assessment of practice-based education are explored.

 View full course details